 For the first time in English, Martinus's reinterpretation of the Gospel narratives is now available in a new translation by Anton Jarrod.

-Print versions are available on Amazon (affiliate link), as well as the Martinus Institute bookshop, by clicking the links below.
+The digital version is available on Amazon (affiliate link), and a print copy can be bought from the Martinus Institute bookshop.
+Simply follow the links below.
 You can also read the text for free on the Martinus.dk website by clicking the book cover opposite.

 Here is the quote from the back cover: